Elizabeth Cook-Lynn: Biography

 Cook-Lynn was born in Fort Thompson, South Dakota on the Crow Creek Reservation.
-She is a Dakota and member of the Crow Creek Sioux Tribe.
+She was a Dakota and member of the Crow Creek Sioux Tribe.
 There, she attended school on the Big Bend Reservation.
 She was raised in a family of scholars and politicians, with both her father and grandfather serving on the Crow Creek Sioux Tribal Council.
 Her grandmother wrote in English and Dakota for Christian newspapers.
 Her great-grandfather, Gabriel Renville, was a Native linguist and pioneer of early Dakota-language dictionaries.

 Cook-Lynn attended South Dakota State College (which later became South Dakota State University) where she earned a BA in English and Journalism.
 In college, she took a history class about westward expansion and was surprised that it ignored the Native American presence in the region.
 This sparked her interest in advocating for Native Americans.
 Cook-Lynn states that she began to write out of anger, as an "act of defiance born of the need to survive ... as Simon Ortiz says, it is an act that defies oppression."

-Cook-Lynn did graduate studies at New Mexico State University in 1966, Black Hills State College in 1968, and finished her doctorate program at the University of Nebraska in 1978.
+Cook-Lynn did graduate studies at New Mexico State University in 1966, Black Hills State College in 1968, and finished her doctorate program at the University of Nebraska–Lincoln in 1978.
 Prior to receiving her doctorate, Cook-Lynn was selected as a National Endowment for the Humanities fellow and studied in 1976 at Stanford University.

 In 1985 Cook-Lynn co-founded Wíčazo Ša Review ("Red Pencil"), an academic journal devoted to Native American studies as an academic discipline.
 The other founding editors were Beatrice Medicine, Roger Buffalohead, and William Willard.
 Cook-Lynn has both written and taught in her academic career.